chef-boneyard/chef-fundamentals/slides/additional-topics/01_slide.md

 We will not have time to cover these in great detail.
 See the __Additional Resources__ list for more details.

+We may not have time to cover them all entirely.

 This section does not have a hands on exercise.

 # Questions